-Ailing Chinese dissident Liu seriously ill, hospital says
+Ailing China dissident Liu seriously ill, lawyer says Beijing hastening his death

 He was recently moved from jail to a hospital in the city of Shenyang to be treated for late-stage liver cancer.

-The hospital said in a short statement Liu was also suffering from kidney problems, and that in his condition, it was not appropriate to treat him with radiotherapy.
+The hospital said in a short statement Liu was also suffering from kidney problems, with an increasingly swollen stomach, partial intestinal obstruction and falling blood pressure, and that in his condition, it was not appropriate to treat him with radiotherapy.

 His family had been informed, it said.

-Questions have arisen over the possibility of Liu getting treatment abroad, and if he wanted to go, and was fit enough to go, if authorities would let him leave.
+Questions have arisen over the possibility of Liu getting treatment abroad, and, if he wanted to go and was fit enough to go, if authorities would let him leave.

 Calls have grown from rights groups and Western governments for China to allow Liu to travel with his wife, Liu Xia, to be treated overseas.